-I first learned about Lynda.com from my local library during a free 2013 Microsoft Excel tutorial class I took at one of the local branches.
-I had time to spare so I decided to sign up and take a class to improve my resume.
+I first learned about Lynda from my local library during a free 2013 Microsoft Excel tutorial class I took at one of the local branches, just to pass the time.
 Being a stay-at-home mom for 16 years, I have a huge gap in my resume that I need to fill.
-Taking courses, free or otherwise, online or in an actual classroom, is a productive way for me to fill in that career gap to make myself more marketable when I reenter the workforce.
-For now, I improve myself with free resources provided by Lynda.com, among others.
+Well, Lynda offers educational online courses for free!
+This is a great opportunity to review a previously learned skill or learn new skills.
+Read more below what this site offers.
 (Not a sponsored post.)

 - have a public library membership (VB public library membership is free to residents, minimal fee for visitors)